Agrave1/Food-Sales-Predictions/README.md

 ## Results
 - The most important metrics are item visibility, item type, and item MRP
 - Foods with a higher MRP were often given more visibility and contributed significantly to sales
-- Certain foods has a low item count within their type, but were given significsnt visibility contributing to overall sales
+- Certain foods has a low item count within their type, but were given significant visibility contributing to overall sales
 ## Limitations/Recommendations
 - Overall very little significant info was given on the grocery store/supermarket itself
 - The vast majority of outlets were of the same size and type providing little findings other than a bigger store will produce more sales overall